Subcommittee on Emerging Gene and Cell Therapies

 · Advocating for improved patient access to these therapies.

-Members of the Subcommittee on Emerging Gene and Cell Therapies are appointed to three-year staggered terms (with the possibility of renewal for another three years) and include gene editing, gene therapy, as well as immunotherapy experts focused on both malignant and non-malignant hematology.
+Members of the Subcommittee on Emerging Gene and Cell Therapies are appointed to three-year staggered terms (with the possibility of renewal once) and include gene editing, gene therapy, as well as immunotherapy experts focused on both malignant and non-malignant hematology.

 The chair and vice chair each serve one-year terms with the immediate past chair serving another one-year term on the subcommittee as a member.
 If not already a member of the Committee on Scientific Affairs, the Chair of the Subcommittee on Emerging Gene and Cell Therapies serves as a liaison to the Committee on Scientific Affairs.
 The subcommittee’s leadership always represents both malignant and non-malignant hematology.